redbadger/crux/README.md

 This architecture is also similar to Erlang's actors, and Haskell's IO monad.
 The key benefits of building the shared library in this way are:

-* The library is side-effect free and doesn't require any system APIs, which means it can be compiled to webassembly
+- The library is side-effect free and doesn't require any system APIs, which means it can be compiled to WebAssembly
-* The library, which contains the bulk of the application logic, is testable with no mocking or stubbing by setting up desired state, and then passing messages to the `update` function and checking the right commands are returned and the right view is presented
+- The library, which contains the bulk of the application logic, is testable with no mocking or stubbing by setting up desired state, and then passing messages to the `update` function and checking the right commands are returned and the right view is presented
-* Thanks the UniFFI, the types are shared across the FFI boundary, and when the code is updated (e.g. with new variants on the `Msg` type), the type checking in Swift and Kotlin will prevent the apps from building until the new messages are handled by them, keeping everything in sync.
+- Thanks to UniFFI, the types are shared across the FFI boundary, and when the code is updated (e.g. with new variants on the `Msg` type), the type checking in Swift and Kotlin will prevent the apps from building until the new messages are handled by them, keeping everything in sync.